Emergency Medical Technician

 Hosa winners - EMT students

-1 years – 3 credits – Advanced Career Education (ACE) Center at Hermitage
+1 year (3 HS credits) – Advanced Career Education (ACE) Center at Hermitage

 This program is designed to be completed in one year during the 11th or 12th grade.

-Emergency Medical Technician II (1 credit): This course builds on the knowledge acquired in EMT I. Students will continue to develop their skills in emergency medical services, focusing on advanced topics such as exercise physiology, biomechanics, exercise program design, and injury prevention, assessment, treatment, and management.
+Emergency Medical Technician II - 1 credit (Honors): This course builds on the knowledge acquired in EMT I. Students will continue to develop their skills in emergency medical services, focusing on advanced topics such as exercise physiology, biomechanics, exercise program design, and injury prevention, assessment, treatment, and management.
 Students will assess fitness, measure body composition, and design exercise programs.
 Students prepare for a career in sports medicine, including completing an internship, practicing interview skills, and building a resume.

-• Dual Enrollment: Students can earn nine transferable college credits through our partnership with Reynolds Community College.
+• (Mandatory) Nine transferable college credits through our partnership with Reynolds Community College are mandatory.

 Instructor